 - Edward M. Murphy, Assoc.
 Prof., Ph.D.
 Virginia:

-- Galactic structure, interstellar medium, high velocity clouds, UV and radio astronomy
+- Astronomy education and outreach, interstellar medium, high velocity clouds, UV and radio astronomy

 - Matthew J. Nelson, Instrument Sci., Ph.D.
 Arizona:

 - Instrumentation, pulsars, white dwarfs

 - Robert W. O’Connell, Prof. Emeritus, Ph.D.
 Caltech: